 I did not walk 2,600 miles from Mexico to Canada for glory.
 I didn't do it for charity, I didn't do it for exercise, not for fun, not for attention, not for personal growth.
 I did it for another type of growth: beard growth.
 And I was incredibly successful.
 Only five days after my Pacific Crest

 Basashi.
 Say it with me: bah-saw-she.
 Good.
 And as the title of this post may have led you to believe, yes, it is what the Japanese call raw horse meat (and yes, it is for eating).
-It is a speciality in Kumamoto, on Japan's island of Kyushu, and luckily for me, Kumamoto is where I have
+It is a specialty in Kumamoto, on Japan's island of Kyushu, and luckily for me, Kumamoto is where I have found

 My passport will not swipe at the self-service kiosk - do I really have to get into that giant line of people behind the check-in counter?
 An airline employee on the floor attempts to rectify the situation, but after ten minutes of failed attempts (and the aggravated bending of my passport) she